cran/DSI/README.md

   * `datashield.resources`, `datashield.resource_status` list the resources and their accessibility across a set of data repositories,
   * `datashield.pkg_status`, `datashield.method_status` and `datashield.methods` are
   utility functions to explore the DataSHIELD setup across a set of data repositories.
+  * `datashield.profiles` lists the DataSHIELD profiles that can be selected at login time.

 These `datashield.*` functions are meant **to be used by DataSHIELD packages developers and users.**